Márton Illés

-He won an Ernst von Siemens Composers' Prize in 2008, and a scholarship to the Villa Massimo in 2009.
+He won an Ernst von Siemens Composer Prize in 2008, and a scholarship to the Villa Massimo in 2009.

 His first large scale stage work, Die weiße Fürstin, was given its world premiere in April 2010 at the Munich Biennale in a co-production with Theater Kiel.
 Further performances then took place in Kiel in May and June of that year.

 Works

 The works of Illés are published by Breitkopf & Härtel.